 Most families’ key considerations include:

-So how do accounts that aren’t specifically geared for college — general investment accounts, savings accounts, certificates of deposit, and Roth IRAs — stack up when it comes to paying for higher education and the four considerations above?
+So how do accounts that aren’t specifically geared for college — general investment accounts, savings accounts, certificates of deposit, and Roth IRAs — stack up as 529 plan alternatives when it comes to paying for higher education and the four considerations above?
 (Calculator: How much to save for college?)

 General investment accounts